 6-8.5cm long, 6cm wide

-Easy to spot if webbing is visible.
+Otter tracks are easy to spot if webbing is visible.
 This is round in shape, with five toe prints arcing around a large inter-digital pad.
 Short claws project directly from the digits.

 Roe deer tracks